arann1/OllamaPlaylist/README.md

 **Deploy troubleshooting:** If Vercel builds fail with an unmatched function pattern, ensure `vercel.json` uses `api/data.js` (not `dashboard/api/data.js`) because `outputDirectory` is already set to `dashboard`.

-## Ollama logging (iMac)
+## Ollama logging

 The Python run logs Ollama timing and token stats to your terminal/log file.
-For richer output in `journalctl -u ollama -f` on the iMac:
+For richer output in `journalctl -u ollama -f` on the terminal:

 ```bash
 ./scripts/enable-ollama-debug-logs.sh